NIKHILGUPTA9692/MY-Retail-Sales-Project/README.md

 ## How to Use

 1. **Clone the Repository**: Clone this project repository from GitHub.
-2. **Set Up the Database**: Run the SQL scripts provided in the `SQL - Retail Sales Analysis_utf ` file to create and populate the database.
+2. **Set Up the Database**: Run the SQL scripts provided in the `MY_Ratail&Sales Project ` file to create and populate the database.
 3. **Run the Queries**: Use the SQL queries provided in the `MY_Ratail&Sales Project` file to perform your analysis.
 4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.